“Which one is better? Ho Chi Minh City or Hanoi?”

 Grab your breakfast bowl on the street

 You won’t have any problem finding good food in Ho Chi Minh City, as there is an abundance of street food.
 Simply start in your neighborhood.
-Street food vendors wake up early, so should you.
+Street food vendors wake up early, and so should you.

-Squeeze your knees up to your chin, grab a bowl of fresh phở soup, rice crepes banh cuon or a bánh mì sandwich, and start a small talk with a street vendor.
+Squeeze your knees up to your chin, grab a bowl of fresh phở soup, rice crepes banh cuon, or a bánh mì sandwich, and start a small talk with a street vendor.

 For lunch, head to local restaurants as many street food vendors will return back home to prepare the food for the evening food extravaganza.